Terrashine

 Once terrashine is all setup, the terraform client needs to be configured to use the mirror.
 This can be done a terraform configuration file entry.

-• On linux and MacOS, a .terraformrc file should created in the home directory.
+file should created in the home directory. - On Windows

 This file should contain configuration to point terraform at the installed provider mirror.